iliawnek/SystematicReview/README.md

 | jen      | jen      | jen@example.com  |
 | bob      | bob      | bob@example.com  |

+# Debug Mode

+By default, DEBUG is enabled in this master branch.

+To start the server in release mode run:

+`python manage.py runserver --settings=no_debug`

 # Tests

 Tests can be ran with `./manage.py test` or `python manage.py test`.